microsoft/EntraSuite-Training/Scenarios/Scenario3.md

 1. Sign in to the Microsoft Entra admin center with at least an Identity Governance Administrator role.
 2. Go to **Identity governance > Entitlement management > Access package**.
 3. Select **New access package**.
-4. For **Basics**, give the access package a name (such as *Internet Access – Allow Social Networking sites*).
+4. For **Basics**, give the access package a name (such as *Internet Access ï¿½ Allow Social Networking sites*).
 Specify the catalog that you previously created.
-5. For **Resource roles**, select the security that you previously added (such as Internet Access – Allow Social Networking sites).
+5. For **Resource roles**, select the security that you previously added (such as Internet Access ï¿½ Allow Social Networking sites).
 6. In **Role**, select **Member**.
 7. For **Requests**, select **For users in your directory**.
 8. To scope the users that can request access to social networking sites, select **Specific users and groups** and add an appropriate group of users.
 Otherwise, select **All members**.